Karl Wilhelm Krause: World War II

-During the early summer of 1944, Krause came up with the concept of an anti-aircraft tank that became known as the Flakpanzer IV Wirbelwind (Whirlwind).
+During the summer of 1944, Krause came up with the concept of an anti-aircraft tank that became known as the Flakpanzer IV Wirbelwind (Whirlwind).
 Four 20 mm Flak 38 L/112.5 guns were mounted in an open top turret—surrounded by nine armored side panels—on a Panzer IV tank chassis.
 Krause presented the idea to SS-Obersturmbannführer Max Wünsche, commanding officer of the 12th SS Panzer Regiment and the concept was approved by Hitler.
 The Wirbelwinds were produced at the Ostbau Works in Sagan, Silesia.
 An approximate total of 87 to 105 were produced between May and November 1944.
-However, due to discrepancies between the recorded production numbers at the Ostbau Works and Wehrmacht service records, the exact number will probably never be known.
+However, due to discrepancies between the recorded production numbers at the Ostbau Works and Wehrmacht service records, the exact number is unknown.

-In action it was determined that the 20 mm guns were more effective against ground targets than airplanes.
+In action it was determined that the 20 mm guns were more effective against ground targets than aircraft.
 A more powerful successor was produced, known as the Flakpanzer IV Ostwind (East Wind).
 It was armed with a single 37 mm Flak 43 L/89 gun.

 Post-war

 In May 1945 Krause fled west to avoid the Red Army and surrendered to American troops.
 He was interrogated and interned until June 1946.
 He was later fined and released.
-As a bodyguard, he was not considered to have been a war criminal despite his "mid-rank" as an SS-officer.
+As a bodyguard, he was not considered to have been a war criminal despite his "mid-rank" as an SS officer.
 Thereafter, Krause lived in central Germany and worked as a waiter and interior designer.
 His memoirs were published in West Germany as Zehn Jahre Tag und Nacht Kammerdiener bei Hitler ("Ten Years as Hitler's Valet Day and Night"), Hamburg 1949.
 Later, Krause appeared in and narrated a film on DVD entitled, Der Kammerdiener Adolf Hitlers (The Valet of Adolf Hitler): Karl Wilhelm Krause 1934–1943.